-Scholarships and fellowships offered by the College of Arts & Sciences and its departments/programs are merit-based awards that are given based on the strength of a student’s Scholar Dollar$ application, meeting the scholarship requirements, and availability of funds.
+Scholarships and fellowships offered by the College of Arts & Sciences and its departments/programs are merit-based awards established by donors that are given based on the strength of a student’s Scholar Dollar$ application, meeting the scholarship requirements, and availability of funds.
 Often, students will be competing with dozens, and in some cases, hundreds of their peers, for a limited amount of scholarship funds.
 Scholarship recipients are chosen by faculty selection committees.

 Each department/program in the College of Arts & Sciences has its own awarding culture and schedule, and set of scholarships that they administer.
 Please check with the department of your major for details on their scholarships.